nhsconnect/gpconnect/pages/appointments/appointments_serviceid_configuration.md

 	- user responsible for the change
 	- current and previous state of the switch

-{% include note.html content="The purpose of the enablement switch is so that organisations can set up their list of service IDs and link them to sessions/rotas, before filtering by service ID is enabled.
+{% include note.html content="The purpose of the organisation switch is so that organisations can set up their list of service IDs and link them to sessions/rotas, before they enable service ID filtering.
 If the feature was deployed in the enabled state without the list of service IDs set up, no slots would be returned to consumers that requested free slots for a specific service.
 <br/>In addition, some organisations may not wish to or need to use service ID filtering, such as those with a single DOS service. " %}

-#### Enablement switch set to OFF ####
+#### Organisation switch set to OFF ####

-When the organisation's enablement switch is set to OFF:
+When the organisation switch is set to OFF:

 - service ID filtering in the API **SHALL NOT** take effect
 	- `schedule.actor:healthcareservice` parameter on [Search for free slots](appointments_use_case_search_for_free_slots.html#search-parameters) **SHALL** be ignored
   - **TBC**

-#### Enablement switch set to ON ####
+#### Organisation switch set to ON ####

-When the organisation's enablement switch is set to ON:
+When the organisation switch is set to ON:

 - service ID filtering in the API **SHALL** take effect
   - **TBC**

-#### Changing the enablement switch ####
+#### Changing the organisation switch ####

-When a user attempts to change the enablement switch from OFF to ON the user **SHALL**:
+When a user attempts to change the organisation switch from OFF to ON the user **SHALL**:

 - be prevented from doing so if:
   - [GP Connect, or GP Connect Appointment Management are disabled](development_api_non_functional_requirements.html#enablement) at the organisation